 First, analyze the services you need from a bank.
 Here are some factors to consider:

 - Cash-Flow Management - Are lines of credit for smoothing cash flow available at reasonable rates, and what are the penalties involved?
 Are you in a business with low transaction volumes but high dollar amounts (such as capital equipment sales), or high transaction volumes and low dollar amounts (such as gas stations and discount retail)?
 The former would require more cash-flow management than the latter.
+If you want more credit, check out MoneyTips' list of credit card offers.

 - Future Expansion - What loan services are you likely to need downstream?
 For example, might you need a Small Business Administration loan provider?
 And how active is the prospective bank in lending to businesses of your size, age and industry?
+If you are interested in a personal loan, visit our curated list of top lenders.

 - International Concerns - Do you do business internationally?
 Will you need assistance with import/export issues and currency exchanges?
 Do you need a domestic bank with international expertise or a bank with branches (or correspondent institutions) in foreign countries?